jose011974/Python-Video-Downloader/yt-dlp/README.md

-# NOTICE

-A fix for the program is on the way!
-Just needed to let the dust settle.
-Version 1.04b should be out in an hour.
-No promises.

 # Important Notes!

 It is imperative that you understand that I am **NOT** responsible for any data loss that **will** occur if you do not take into account the quirks of this script.